rhorv/events-poc/README.md

 ## How to set the project up

-This look long and complicated, but don't worry, it is really just a few commands to run and a few values to change (if you want to), the rest is just explanation.
+This looks long and complicated, but don't worry, it is really just a few commands to run and a few values to change (if you want to), the rest is just explanation.

 1. Check that you have everything with ``make check-deps``
 2. Go into the ``docker`` directory inside the project, you will find 3 other directories (kafka, rabbitmq and elk) with ``.env.example`` files in them.